austincondiff/VerbaRhythm/README.md

 - Scrub through words by dragging finger over word display back and forth
 - Keep and manage history of entered text to return to previous entries

+## Technologies Used

+- SwiftUI
+- AppKit/UIKit
+- SwiftData
+- Gesture Recognition
+- Haptics

 ## Supported Platforms

 - iOS
 - iPadOS (comming soon)
 - macOS

+## License

+See the [LICENSE](LICENSE) file for details.